** If you are looking for the verses, skip the first half of this...

 Now most of the group was smiling and nodding.
 After a moment, I said, "Who would like to go next?"

 One at a time, people spoke up.
-Fifteen or so minutes went by.
+Fifteen or twenty minutes went by.

 Once It got quiet again.
-I said, "While you all were sharing, I looked up a bible verse on my phone."
-Then I read Psalm 23 out loud.
-I tried to read slow, and look up from my phone as much as I could.
+I said, "While yall were sharing, I looked up Psalm 23 on my phone."
+Then I read it out loud.

-Another quiet moment, as I thought about how to end the service.
+Another pause, as I thought about how to end the service.
 We prayed to start.
 Made sense to pray at the end.

 I told them I thought we had honored Mrs. Trixie well with the memories and laughter, and some tears.
-I asked if someone from Trixie's family would say a closing prayer, and end our time together.
+I asked if someone from Trixie's family would say a closing prayer.

 A few long seconds went by.
 A little girl, Trixie's grand daughter, raised her hand.
 She was ten or eleven years old.
-I said Thank you.
-Then I said, this will end out time together.
+I thanked her, and said, "This will end out time together."

 That child prayed like she had been planning it for days!

-As we were all leaving, I found her and hugged her and thanked her.
-I told her no one could have done that as good as she did, and that I appreciated her help.
+As we were leaving, I found her and hugged her and thanked her.
+I told her no one could have done that as good as she did, and that we all needed her help.

-After that day, I decided to make and keep a list of bible verses in my billfold, just in case something like that ever happened again.
+Days later, I decided to make a list of bible verses, and keep it in my billfold, just in case something like that ever happened again.

-The verses are listed below.
-And might provide a good place to start.
+The verses below are a good place to start.
 You can copy and paste to a word document, or a Notes folder on your phone, or print this off.
-If internet is available, you can come back to this little blog story about Mrs. Trixie's service and skip down to the end to find these verses.
+If internet is available, you can come back to this little blog story about Mrs. Trixie and skip down here to the end and find them.

 Why we gather.
 Why it matters.
 Why we are here today.